biopython/biopython.github.io/wiki/Building_a_release.md

 Build Biopython in 21 easy steps!!

+These instructions are for a Unix machine, with a Windows machine also needed to test and prepare the Windows installers.

 1. make sure I have the latest code

 `   drevil:~biopython> cvs update -P -d `